nicostark/BOSApiBundle/README.md

 # BOSApiBundle
-Provides a well-designed api documentation bundle for symfony2 rest web services
+Provides a [REALLY] easy way to create an API Documentation Page for a Symfony2 controller.

+Head to the doc to learn how to install and use this bundle.